 Understanding where the leverage points are in the political system and how to exert influence is important for all the issues we care about.
 Funding and organizing in the political sphere is a natural and necessary compliment to the other work we all do.

 The Circle partnered with Funders’ Committee for Civic Participation (FCCP) in 2014 on a briefing series about what’s at stake in the mid-term elections and highlighting efforts to protect and expand civic participation.

 Over the years, the PPI Circle has sponsored several successful in-person gatherings and webinars for WDN members and other allies.
 Educational calls have addressed the role of movement building in our new political reality, safeguarding the right to vote, and supporting coalition-building strategies.
-In addition, the PPI Circle has helped organize key strategy sessions and trainings, including WDN’s annual multi-day seminar and advocacy training in Washington, D.C., where members learn how to advance their values and advocate for the issues they care about.
+In addition, the PPI Circle has helped organize key strategy sessions and trainings, including WDN’s annual multi-day seminar and advocacy training in Washington, D.C., WDN on the Hill, where members learn how to advance their values and advocate for the issues they care about.